 While Air France does not provide you with your own private cabin, it does come with a private space that is all your own.
 The seat converts into a complete bed fitted with both a mattress and a duvet.
 A 10.4-inch interactive screen along with a PC power outlet will ensure that you stay entertained on those long flights.
-Each seat is equipped with an auto massage function that will help relax you, ambient lighting adds to the relaxing environment.
-The attentive service that you will receive is unparalleled, as the Air France Stewardesses work to ensure you are comfortable.
+Each seat is equipped with an auto massage function that will help relax you; ambient lighting adds to the relaxing environment.
+The attentive service you will receive is unparalleled, as the Air France Stewardesses work to ensure you are comfortable.
 A menu created by Michelin starred chefs Guy Martin and Joel Robuchon will mean that you are likely to put on some weight before your holiday has even started.
 A well-stocked wine cellar is just the cherry on top of this incredible experience.

 8) Jet Airways

 Privacy is usually unheard of on airlines, but Jet Airways’ new fleet of 777s offers passengers 26 square feet of privacy.
 Hidden behind Venetian sliding doors, a passenger can find peace away from crying babies and loud snorers.
 Its wardrobe drawers will offer you the opportunity to store necessities, while personal lights mean never getting dirty looks as you turn your reading light on.
 The chairs convert into 83-inch beds and come with an eight-point massage system.
 Entertainment in the form of a 23-inch LCD screen means never being bored.
 For the more cultured, Jet Airways provides a vast e-book and audiobook library as well as a chance to learn a foreign language with a Berlitz World Traveler course.